 To help reduce premature birth rates, women need improved nutrition and care before, between and during pregnancies.
 Better access to contraceptives and increased empowerment could also help reduce premature births by improving birth spacing.

-CPI plans to continue raising awareness of prematurity in Myanmar and working to ensure that premature births are reduce and premature babies receive the care they need to survive and thrive.
+CPI plans to continue raising awareness of prematurity in Myanmar, and ensure that premature births are reduced and premature babies receive the care they need to survive and thrive.